BeataMekal/BeataMekal/README.md

 ---

 > This GitHub profile serves as my testing portfolio.
-All repositories are maintained and reflect real-world automation scenarios.